floodnet-nyc/flood-sensor/deployment/manuals/flood-sensor-deployment-manual.md

 *<insert_images_other_types>*

 ### 1.3.
 Registering sensor on TTN Application
+Register the sensor on TTN by following these [steps.](https://github.com/floodnet-nyc/flood-sensor/tree/main/firmware)
 ### 1.4.
 Acquiring FloodNet approval
 Sensor locations confirmed in weekly meeting prior to deployment